Thray Sithu of Myinsaing: Forty Years' War

-His career was shaped by Ava's Forty Years' War (1385–1423) against the southern Hanthawaddy Kingdom.
-Like senior princes of the day, he (and his brother) started out in the royal army, as regimental commanders, and saw action in the third campaign (1390–1391) of the war.
+His career was shaped by Ava's Forty Years' War (1385–1423) against the southern Hanthawaddy kingdom.
+Like senior princes of the day, he (and his older brother) started out in the royal army, as regimental commanders, and saw action in the third campaign (1390–1391) of the war.
 When the war was renewed in 1401, he had moved into the Ava high command, as a senior adviser to the then new king Minkhaung I. In January 1403, he led the Ava delegation that negotiated the initial ceasefire with the Hanthawaddy delegation led by Gen. Byat Za at the border.
 (The eventual peace treaty was negotiated by Chief Minister Min Yaza five months later.)

 His second, certainly more famous, ceasefire negotiation came in August 1408.
 The peace treaty of 1403 had been broken by King Razadarit of Hanthawaddy in March/April 1408 when a Hanthawaddy army overthrew the Ava-installed king Anawrahta from Arakan (present-day Rakhine State).
 Furious, King Minkhaung, despite his advisers' strenuous objections, launched an invasion of the southern country in May 1408 right before the rainy season.
 When the invasion predictably got bogged down in the Irrawaddy delta three months into the campaign, the king sent a delegation led by Thray Sithu to negotiate a ceasefire.
 The first and only meeting of the negotiation was famous in Burmese history for the Hanthawaddy commander Lagun Ein's honest response to a routine question by the Ava commander Thado if Pegu was negotiating in good faith.
 Lagun Ein is said to have answered with brutal honesty: "Fool, this is war.
 You'll kill me if you can.
 I'll kill you if I can.
 How can you trust anyone?"
 Thray Sithu promptly broke off the negotiations.
 The Ava forces withdrew in total disarray with great loss of life.

 After the disastrous invasion, Thray Sithu was sent to retake Arakan.
 According to the Arakanese chronicle Rakhine Razawin Thit, the Ava army led by the lord of Myinsaing briefly retook the Arakanese capital Launggyet in 1408.
 But he could not hold Launggyet when a Hanthawaddy army returned later in the dry season.
 The Ava forces fell back to a border fort near Nga Khwe-Thin Taung.
 Thray Sithu did not remain in Arakan; the Ava fort was commanded by Letya of Phaunglin for the next three years.
 It was Thray Sithu's last known campaign in the Forty Years' War, which ended in 1423.
 He is not mentioned in the subsequent campaigns of the war in any capacity in the chronicles.